 The American Cultural Center (ACC) established at Northeastern University (NEU) in Shenyang, China, by Appalachian State University continued a second year of sustainability activities that included presentations and film discussions led by faculty from Appalachian.

 Since 1997, incoming freshmen at ASU have been asked to read a book as part of their orientation to Appalachian State University.
-By participating in the Summer Reading Program, students establish a common experience with other new students.
+By participating in the Common Reading Program, students establish a common experience with other new students.

 Jim Grimsley, known for his work as a novelist and playwright, will speak July 16 at Appalachian State University.

 His talk, sponsored by Belk Library and Information Commons, begins at 4 p.m. in room 114 in the library.
 The event is free and the public is invited.
 A reception and book signing will follow his presentation.

 Aquí y Allá I.G.
 Greer Theater Wednesday, April 22, 2015 6:30 p.m.
 FREE